 > Experiences that demonstrate your promise for leadership

 > Significant achievements that demonstrate your promise to contribute to the cultural and intellectual vitality of the community

 > The likelihood that you would make meaningful and unique contributions to social interaction with students and faculty (SHOW, don’t just TELL!)

-> While the UCs cannot use ethnicity/gender in admission decisions, they can consider if you have spent time exploring your ethnicity through dance, language, food, cultural groups etc. Keep in mind that the UCs are looking to build a diverse class of students from different backgrounds.
+> While the UCs cannot use ethnicity/gender in admission decisions, they can consider if you have spent time exploring your ethnicity through dance, language, food, cultural groups etc. Keep in mind that the UCs place very strong emphasis on building a diverse class of students from different backgrounds.

 Submit your #UC application by November 30th!
 Self-report grades + activities; respond to 4 personal insight questions.
 No teacher recs!

-You have 350 words each, in four responses, to tell them everything you want them to know about yourself – everything they don’t already know from the section in which you detail your extra-curricular and volunteer activities.
-There’s no need to repeat that information, by the way, unless you want to expand on it in a way that you can’t in the limited space you’re given in the activities section.
+You have 350 words each, in four responses, to tell them everything you want them to know about your – everything they don’t already know from the Activities section, in which you have ample space (about 500 characters per activity, award/honor, work or volunteer experience, which is more than you get in the Common Application!) to detail your extra-curricular and volunteer activities.
+There’s no need to repeat that information, by the way, unless you want to expand on it in a way that you can’t in the space you’re given in the activities section.

 Students applying to the UCs can start their applications on August 1, and may submit applications between November 1 and November 30.
 There’s really no benefit to submitting early, but don’t wait until the last minute!
 Once again, all campuses review applications independently, and most campuses notify in February or March.
 For more information, you can visit the main UC application site here.